-The employment agreements with our named executive officers provide for certain protections in the event of specified involuntary terminations of employment (including a termination of employment by us "without cause" or a resignation of employment for "good reason," as such terms are defined in the employment agreements, including in connection with a change in control of Olo), in exchange for executing and not revoking our then-standard separation agreement and release of claims.
+The employment agreements with our named executive officers provide for certain protections in the event of specified involuntary terminations of employment (including a termination of employment by us "without cause" or a resignation by the executive officer of employment for "good reason," including a termination in connection with a "change in control" of Olo), in exchange for executing and not revoking our then-standard separation agreement and release of claims.
 We believe that these provisions help maintain our named executive officers' continued focus on their assigned duties to maximize stockholder value if there is a potential change in control transaction and mitigate the risk of subsequent disputes or litigation.